dontthroworanges/TraynorAmpArchive/README.md

 # Traynor Amp Archive
-Offering re-drawn schematics of classic Traynor tube amplifiers from the 1960's and 70's.
+Offering resources and information on vintage Traynor amplifiers from the 1960's and 70's.

 *​Notice of Non-Affiliation <br>